LifeArc

 LifeArc is a British life science medical research charity.
 It was established in 2000 as MRC Technology to translate the work of UK Medical Research Council (MRC) research scientists.

-Today, LifeArc provides intellectual property identification, protection and commercialisation, technology development, diagnostic development, early stage drug discovery and antibody humanization services for the MRC, academia, biotechnology and pharmaceutical organisations and charities, aiming to move promising medical research forward into viable and accessible patient treatments.
+Today, LifeArc provides intellectual property identification, protection and commercialisation, technology development, diagnostic development, early stage drug discovery and antibody humanization services for academic, biotechnological and pharmaceutical organisations.
 Profits from LifeArc's activities are reinvested into further research.

-LifeArc uses funds from royalty payments to provide grants into rare disease research and allocates seed funding to UK companies.

 History

-LifeArc started as the Medical Research Council Liaison Office in 1984, and in 1986 the MRC Collaborative Centre, a laboratory-based technology transfer function, was founded.
-In 1993, the Liaison Office became MRC's Technology Transfer Group, responsible for office based patenting and licensing.

 The organisation was set up as a charity and a company limited by guarantee in 2000 to incorporate patenting, licensing and research functions.